 How environment movements affect human development and economic development?

 What are the causes and socio-economic effects of foreign direct investment and whether the inflow of of foreign capital has both desirable and undesirable socio-economic effects?

 In spite of the progress since the fall of Communism, Why do countries in Central and Eastern Europe still fall short of being transformed into vibrant societies with intellectually open-minded, socially and technologically innovative environments?

 How capitalism contributes to the development and underdevelopment of the Third World?

 Human Rights and Socio-Economic Development: - The Ethiopian Case - Prof Andargatchew Tesfaye, Dept. of Sociology and Social Administration, Addis Ababa Univ. - An attempt is made, to define socio- economic development in relation to the rights of people.
-Based on the Universal Declaration of Human Rights and other UN Declarations and conventions ratified by Ethiopia, and the various laws of the country, including the current constitution of the Federal of Ethiopia, an assessment of the state of socio-economic development is made in relation to the questions of unemployment and its consequences, particularly those of children and youth, the educational condition, the health and nutritional status of the people and the housing condition in the country.
+Based on the Universal Declaration of Human Rights and other UN Declarations and conventions ratified by Ethiopia, and the various laws of the country, including the current constitution of the Federal of Ethiopia, an assessment of the state of socio-economic development is made in relation to the questions of unemployment and its consequences.

 THE INSIDER-OUTSIDER DIALECTIC IN NATIVE SOCIO-ECONOMIC DEVELOPMENT: A CASE STUDY IN PROCESS UNDERSTANDING - ALEXANDER LOCKHART, Department of Sociology, Trent University, Canada - I wish to discuss is that of the North Coast Tribal Council's 1 effort to become an effective socio-economic development agent for its seven constituent band communities.